-Air brakes are really three different braking systems: service brake, parking brake, and emergency brake.
+Air brakes are really three different braking systems:

-The service brake system applies and releases the brakes when you use the brake pedal during normal driving.

-The parking brake system applies and releases the parking brakes when you use the parking brake control.

-The emergency brake system uses parts of the service and parking brake systems to stop the vehicle in a brake system failure.
+- The service brake system applies and releases the brakes when you use the brake pedal during normal driving. - The parking brake system applies and releases the parking brakes when you use the parking brake control. - The emergency brake system uses parts of the service and parking brake systems to stop the vehicle in a brake system failure.